tc39/notes/meetings/2018-11/nov-27.md

 BH Is there a way to not show the sign?

-SCR: there are a couple of issues opened against the spec about negative zero but I resolved all of them.
+SFC: there are a couple of issues opened against the spec about negative zero but I resolved all of them.
 The way they are resolved is they are treated as a negative number as a sign and then for math it's resolved as 0.

 DE: Can we make a request to convert zeroes appropriately? ...

-SCR: Changes from July.
+SFC: Changes from July.
 Biggest things include:

 - Core unit identifier: units no longer need the type prefix.
 Also allows for custom compound units supported by CLDR
 - Compact notation uses its own rounding strategy unless the user provides their own